 We recognise the change injury compensation can make to people who have been affected by serious injury.
 The panel of lawyers fight to get maximum compensation for major injuries.
 This includes reimbursement for medical treatment and care costs.
 Quittance's panel of expert lawyers have helped claimants recover damages for numerous severe conditions and injuries.
 Injuries referred to as catastrophic or serious include birth negligence and eye injuries.

 More about Catastrophic injury compensation

-Under a CFA, Bramhall injury claimants will also not have to pay any fees upfront.
+Bramhall injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Bramhall, Greater Manchester and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Bramhall, Greater Manchester and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?